codeforamerica/ohana-api/README.md

 You can then [sign in](http://localhost:8080/users/sign_in) with either of those users, whose username and password are stored in `db/seeds.rb`.

+### Test the app
+To test locally, you will need to run this once to set up the test DB:

+    rake db:mongoid:create_indexes RAILS_ENV=test

+Then you can run tests with this simple command:

+    rspec

+For faster tests:

+    gem install zeus
+    zeus start #in a separate Terminal window or tab zeus rspec spec

+To see the actual tests, browse through the [spec](https://github.com/codeforamerica/ohana-api/tree/master/spec) directory.

 ## Development Details